 - the sale, including traditional sales and subscription-based sales, of systems, inclusive of the main console and applicators/handpieces (referred to as system revenue);

 - marketing supplies and kits;

 - consumables and disposables;

 - service revenue; and

-- · replacement applicators/handpieces.
+- replacement applicators/handpieces.

-Service revenue includes revenue derived from our VeroGrafters technician services, and our extended warranty service contracts provided to our existing customers.
+Service revenue includes revenue derived from our extended warranty service contracts provided to our existing customers and VeroGrafters technician services (which were discontinued in the fourth quarter of 2021).